 These are slightly smaller and less prolific than Dairy Cows, and seem to be more shy.
 They feature a glossy, paler orange than P. scaber.

-Common sowbugs, these make a great cleanup crew for many bioactive vivariums.
+Porcellio scaber, wild type.
+Known as the common sowbug, this species make a great cleanup crew for many bioactive vivariums.
 This stock may throw occasional orange, calico, or other morphs.
 12 for $6, available

 Porcellio scaber ‘Calico’ Isopod, 12 for $12, limited quantities available , Cannot ship to Louisiana)